trilokpadhi/trilokpadhi/README.md

 ## About Me

 Hey there!
-I'm [Your Name], a PhD research student passionate about knowledge graphs and multimodal learning.
+I'm Trilok Padhi, a PhD research student passionate about knowledge graphs and multimodal learning.

 In my research, I explore the intersection of knowledge representation and multimodal data to develop innovative solutions for knowledge extraction, integration, and visualization.
 I have a strong background in machine learning, natural language processing, and computer vision, and I'm always looking for new challenges to tackle.